Lifestyle Inflation Detector

 It cannot tell whether specific spending is worth it to you.
 A 500 increase in housing because your children need a garden is a different decision from a 500 increase because your peer group upgraded cars.
 The calculator shows the ratio; the judgement about which line items are worth it is personal.

-Spending growth analysis indicates 106.67% faster increase than income over three years, suggesting the result.
+Spending growth analysis indicates 106.67% faster increase than income over three years, suggesting cost.

 Inputs